morgenstern89/morgenstern89.github.io/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

-<h4> Welcome :)</h4>
-My name is <strong>Sarah</strong>.
+Welcome, my name is <strong>Sarah</strong>.
 <br>Currently I am searching for opportunity to work as a QA Software Tester and I am based in Germany.

 <h4>Let me tell you something: <i>I am not a classical IT person.</i></h4>
-<p>My academic background is in the most human-centered field and my corporate career began in Organizational Development and a finger snap, I <i><strong>accidently landed in IT</strong></i> when the firm was under restructuring.
-<i> Then I hoped that this will only be a clash landing </i> -- It was a shocking transition at that time, without ever realizing that later this would become a <strong>fateful pivot</strong> that affects my entire career.</p>
+<p>My academic background is in the most human-centered field and began corporate career at HR.
+Then, I <i>accidently landed</i> in IT when the firm was under restructuring.
+I thought and hope it will only be a clash landing.
+It was a shocking transition at that time, without ever realizing this would become a <strong>fateful pivot</strong> that affects my entire career.</p>

 <h4>What is technology and what does it mean to work in tech fields?</h4>
 <p>It is about making our life better through connection.